onepub-dev/simple_mysql_orm/README.md

 For example a System Administrator will need access to the Staff Members of all tenants.

-You will also likely need to access a User table in both tenant and tenant by pass mode.
+You will also likely need to access a User table in both tenant and tenant bypass mode.

 During the log in process you won't know the tenant util you do a query of the User table.
 However in normal operation the User table should always be access as a tenant table.